-My husband, Dr. Goat, and I share many interests, tastes, and preferences.
+My husband, Dr. Goat, and I share many values, interests, tastes, and preferences.
 Still, we are very different individuals.
 Anyone who knows us can attest.
 But when the proof of our differences shows up in the genotyping, well, that’s science.

 Here’s the rest of the story here in part 2 of this ADHD Roller Coaster series on Gene-Testing to Inform ADHD Drug Therapy.
 If you missed the overview: Genetic-Testing for ADHD Medications: Overview.

 By Dr. Goat